Latitude Festival 2026 Guide

 Address: Henham Park, Henham, Suffolk, NR34 8AQ

-Tip: if you’re being dropped off or picked up, set a clear meeting point and time — mobile signal can be patchy at peak exit.
+Tip: if you are being dropped off or picked up, set a clear meeting point and time — signal can be patchy at peak exit.

 FAQs